Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Presentation Questions/Presentations.md

 What is a BC-tree?

-Give an example of  vertex
+Give an example of  vertex-